Share this post:

 - Existing drawings — measured plans, elevations and (if relevant) sections

-- Proposed drawings – plans, elevations, sections and roof plans showing heights, materials and dimensions
+- Proposed drawings — plans, elevations, sections and roof plan; key dimensions and materials called up

-- Design & Access Statement (where required) explaining policy context and design rationale
+- Design & Access Statement (where required) to explain policy context and rationale

 How much does planning permission cost?